SAP-samples/btp-terraform-mooc-terra1/units/unit_3_1/README.md

 ## Goal 🎯

-The goal of this unit is to make the our configuration more flexible by removin the fix values and replacing them with *input variables*.
+The goal of this unit is to make the our configuration more flexible by removing the fix values and replacing them with *input variables*.

 ## Making things more flexible with variables 🛠️

 ### Basics about input variables

 Up to now we used static values in our Terraform configuration, like the subdomain of the global account in the `provider.tf` file or the name of the subaccount in the `main.tf`.
-This restricts the way we can use the configuration to exactly one scenario, but we want to resue the configuration to setup different subaccounts with different parameters.
+This restricts the way we can use the configuration to exactly one scenario, but we want to reuse the configuration to setup different subaccounts with different parameters.

 To achieve this we must define so called [input variables](https://developer.hashicorp.com/terraform/language/values/variables) or short *variables*.